-Are you looking to remodel your kitchen or finally add that pool or deck you’ve always wanted?
-With no finance fees or interest payments, paying cash for a home improvement project is clearly the best option.
-However, if you don’t have enough in savings to cover a large home improvement project or worse yet, an unexpected major repair such as a new furnace or roof, you will need to look at other funding options.
+Are you looking to remodel your kitchen or finally complete that home improvement project you’ve always wanted?
+With no finance fees or interest payments, paying cash for a home improvement project is the best option.
+However, if you don’t have enough cash to cover a large home improvement project, you will need to look at other funding options.

 With so many funding and loan options available, how do you know which to choose?